pallets/flask/docs/testing.rst

     class FlaskrTestCase(unittest.TestCase):

         def setUp(self):
-            self.db = tempfile.NamedTemporaryFile()
+            self.db_fd, flaskr.DATABASE = tempfile.mkstemp()
             self.app = flaskr.app.test_client()
-            flaskr.DATABASE = self.db.name
             flaskr.init_db()

+        def tearDown(self):
+            os.close(self.db_fd)
+            os.unlink(flaskr.DATABASE)

     if __name__ == '__main__':
         unittest.main()

-The code in the `setUp` function creates a new test client and initializes a new database.
+The code in the :meth:`~unittest.TestCase.setUp` method creates a new test client and initializes a new database.
 That function is called before each individual test function.
+To delete the database after the test, we close the file and remove it from the filesystem in the :meth:`~unittest.TestCase.tearDown` method.
 What the test client does is give us a simple interface to the application.
 We can trigger test requests to the application and the client will also keep track of cookies for us.

 Because SQLite3 is filesystem-based we can easily use the tempfile module to create a temporary database and initialize it.
-Just make sure that you keep a reference to the :class:`~tempfile.NamedTemporaryFile` around (we store it as `self.db` because of that) so that the garbage collector does not remove that object and with it the database from the filesystem.
+The :func:`~tempfile.mkstemp` function does two things for us: it returns a low-level file handle and a random file name, the latter we use as database name.
+We just have to keep the `db_fd` around so that we can use the :func:`os.close` function to close the function.

 If we now run that testsuite, we should see the following output::